 In order to contribute to the financing of projects aimed at increasing the employability of people with disabilities, the same agreement confirmed the initiative called "Arrotonda Solidale", which provides for the voluntary payment by employees of the rounding euro cents salary, followed by the further payment by the Company of the supplement of 1 euro.

-As part of active employment policies, in order to encourage new permanent hires - with particular attention to the branch network, Southern Italy and the disadvantaged areas of the country - and the contextual generational turnover, the Company is continuing the experimentation of the "mixed contract", an innovative way of carrying out the work activity that provides for the simultaneous presence of two contracts for the same person (one subordinate, part-time and one independent from a financial consultant).
-The first "mixed contracts" were activated in 2017, following the signing of the Protocol for sustainable development, and at the end of 2021 there are over 720 people in service with this type of contract.
+As part of active employment policies, in order to encourage new permanent hires - with particular attention to the branch network, Southern Italy and disadvantaged areas of the country - and the contextual generational turnover, the Company is continuing the hiring of Global Advisors with a "mixed contract", an innovative way of carrying out the work activity which provides for the simultaneous presence of two contracts for the same person (one subordinate, part-time and one independent as a financial advisor).
+The first "mixed contracts" were activated in 2017, following the signing of the Protocol for sustainable development, and at the end of 2023 there were over 980 people in service with this type of contract.